Mutsumi Takahashi is chief news anchor of CTV Montreal News.

 Takahashi's interest in broadcasting began at Concordia University where she worked at Radio Sir George (CRSG) and the student newspaper, The Georgian.
 She also hosted a series of interview programs for Concordia University TV (CUTV) in conjunction with CTV Montreal, then known as CFCF 12.

 Takahashi shared the 6 p.m. weeknight news anchor desk with RTNDA Lifetime Achievement recipient Bill Haugland, from 1986 until his retirement in November 2006, followed by Brian Britt and then Todd van der Heyden.
-Currently, she shares the anchor desk at 6 p.m. with Paul Karwatsky, and hosts the noontime newscast.
+Currently, she is the anchor of the 6 p.m. show and hosts the noontime newscast.

 Born in Shiroishi, Japan, Takahashi studied piano at the Toronto Conservatory of Music at the age of six.
 She is a graduate of Vanier College and Concordia University, holding both a B.A. and M.B.A.

 In the spring of 2013, she was awarded an honorary doctorate by her alma mater, Concordia University.
 She believes strongly in the importance of education, a legacy of her parents who were both academics.

 She was recently a co-chair of the Best Care for Life Campaign of the MUHC with Montreal Canadiens great Jean Beliveau.

 She also sat on McGill’s Beatty Memorial Fund Committee, which oversees the annual Beatty Memorial Lecture Series.